 We explain to parents/guardians and young people what taking part in our studies will involve.
-Each are given an information sheet to take away with them.
+They are both given an information sheet to take away with them.
 These are designed in collaboration with a young people’s advisory group to ensure that the study purpose and what is involved is clear to everyone taking part.
 We always provide opportunities to discuss any questions or concerns.

 We aim to make having a brain scan fun and enjoyable.

-The process is explained to each young person, and we ensure they fully understand before they give assent to take part.
+The process is explained to each young person, and we ensure that they fully understand before they give assent to take part.
 Each young person is shown the scanner so that they can get a sense of what it will feel and sound like.

-Throughout the study, a young person can have a break or stop, including during a scan.
+Throughout the studies, a young person can have a break or stop, including during a scan.
 We communicate with them using a simple intercom system, and the young person is given a button to press if at any point they wish to stop the scan.

 “It’s been fun and exciting.
 Interesting and a good project.
 I got to see my brain and how it functions.
 All round it was just exciting!” – Tiolu, aged 16.